Howard Dully

-Howard Dully (born November 30, 1948) is one of the youngest recipients and survivors of the transorbital lobotomy, a procedure performed on him when he was 12 years old.
+Howard Dully (November 30, 1948 – February 11, 2025) was an American memoirist who was one of the youngest survivors of the transorbital lobotomy, a procedure performed on him when he was 12 years old.

 Dully received international attention in 2005, following the broadcasting of his story on National Public Radio.
 Subsequently, in 2007, he published a New York Times Best Seller memoir, My Lobotomy, a story of the hardships of his lobotomy, co-authored by Charles Fleming.

 Biography

-Dully was born on November 30, 1948, in Oakland, California, the eldest son of Rodney and June Louise Pierce Dully.
+Howard Dully was born on November 30, 1948, in Oakland, California, the eldest son of Rodney and June Louise Pierce Dully.
 Following the death of his mother from cancer in 1954, Dully's father married single mother Shirley Lucille Hardin in 1955.